-If you have been bitten or scratched by an animal infected by rabies, please go to your local health centre and report the incident immediately.
+If you have been bitten or scratched by an animal, please go to your local health centre and report the incident immediately.
 Treatment must be started quickly after exposure, as rabies infections are almost always fatal.

 Domestic animals that spend time tied up outdoors should be monitored for a change in behaviour and signs of rabies.